-1.2 The Eilenberg swindle
+1.2.1 The Eilenberg swindle

-The strategy of Mazur's proof was based on the Eilenberg swindle which is an observation in commutative algebra.
-Let A be a projective module (over some ring) written as a summand $A \oplus B = F$ of a free module F. Then on the one hand we have while, on the other hand, a different grouping of the summands gives
+Let A be a projective module (over some ring) written as a summand $A \oplus B = F$ of a free module F. Then on the one hand we have while, on the other hand, a different grouping of the summands gives since the direct sum is associative and commutative (up to isomorphism).
+Consequently, A becomes a free module after direct summing with an infinitely dimensional free module.
+In other words, a projective module is $stably\ free$ in the infinite dimensional context.